ogollaclinton/alx-system_engineering-devops/0x00-shell_basics/README.md

-contains a script that moves a file betty in /tmp to /tmp/my_first_directory contains a script that deletes file betty in /tmp/my_first_directory directory contains a script that deletes /tmp/my_first_directory
+contains a script that moves a file betty in /tmp to /tmp/my_first_directory contains a script that deletes file betty in /tmp/my_first_directory directory contains a script that deletes /tmp/my_first_directory contains a script that changes the working directory to the previous one